Tracker Installation on Strap

 6 points on legs, chest, waist

-• Other Alternative Modes You can replace the nodes on the hands with the shoulders, but the strap binding solution needs to be resolved by yourself.
-Currently, the official straps are difficult to support shoulder wear.
+• You can replace the nodes on the hands to the shoulders, but the strap binding solution needs to be resolved by yourself.
+Currently, the official straps are difficult to support shoulder wearing.

 Specific Body Parts for Trackers

-Inertial sensor trackers are direction sensors, not position sensors, so any body deformation will change the direction of the virtual skeleton.
-Our position is calculated based on the direction of each bone in the body and the length of the virtual skeleton, so the software cannot actually perceive the relative position of the nodes worn on the bones.
+Inertial sensor trackers are direction sensors, not position sensors, so any physical deformation will change the direction of the virtual skeleton.
+Our position is calculated based on the direction of each bone in the body and the length of the virtual skeleton, so the software cannot actually perceive the relative position of the node worn on the bone.

 Recommended Tracker Wearing Positions

 Currently, there are no recommended specific positions.
 Any position, as long as it is worn on the corresponding bone, can be calibrated and used for motion capture.
-However, the distribution of body types varies from person to person, which will result in different effects in different positions.
-Therefore, wearing in different positions will have relatively large discrepancies.
-Here, we only provide wearing guidance and explanations.
-More needs to be tried by yourself to understand the impact of different positions.
+However, the distribution of body types varies, leading to inconsistent effects in different positions.
+Therefore, wearing in different positions can result in significant differences in effect.
+Here, we only provide wearing guidance and explanations, and more experimentation is needed to understand the impact of different positions.

-Principle explanation: Trackers are direction sensors, not position sensors, so any body deformation will change the direction of the virtual skeleton.
+Principle explanation: Trackers are direction sensors, not position sensors, so any physical deformation will change the direction of the virtual skeleton.
 The core principles of wearing are as follows:

-• Trackers should be as consistent with the direction of the bones as possible, rather than changing with the body
+• Trackers should align with the direction of the bone as much as possible, rather than changing with the body

-Avoid placing trackers in areas prone to body deformation, such as muscles and easily deformable fat areas.
+.
+Avoid placing trackers in areas prone to physical deformation, such as muscles and easily deformable fat areas.
 For specific impacts, see Example Analysis of Deformation.
-Although there are also compensation algorithms, it is strongly recommended to try better positions yourself to reduce the impact of body deformation.
+Although there are compensation algorithms, it is strongly recommended to try better positions yourself to reduce the impact of physical deformation.

-• Avoid sensor direction deformation caused by strap pulling, such as wearing non-tight long pants.
-When sitting down, the crotch will pull the strap, causing severe leg crossing in the virtual character.
+• Avoid sensor direction deformation caused by strap pulling, such as wearing non-tight long pants, where sitting down can pull the strap and cause deformation, leading to severe virtual character leg crossing.

 • Avoid sensor direction deformation caused by breathing, such as wearing on the chest and belly.

-• Avoid sensors hanging in the air on the strap, such as on the waist and chest.
-If tied at the back and hanging, it can cause the sensor to shake.
+• Avoid sensors being suspended on the strap, such as on the waist and chest.
+If bound at the back, it can easily cause sensor shaking.

-• If not performing advanced calibration, it is recommended that the top surfaces of the trackers on the chest, waist, and head be parallel to the front of the body, rather than placed on the side.
-Both front and back are acceptable.
+• If not using advanced calibration, it is recommended that the top surfaces of the chest, waist, and head trackers be parallel to the front of the body, rather than placed on the side, either front or back.

-• Avoid the strap on the sole being rubbed by the ground, as this greatly affects the result.
-If using a strap on the sole, try to be barefoot and place the strap in the arch of the foot, or when wearing shoes,
+• Avoid ground friction on the foot sole strap, as this greatly affects the effect.
+If using a strap on the foot sole, it is best to be barefoot and place the strap in the foot sole recess, or when wearing shoes,

-fix the sensor with shoelaces instead of using a strap
+use shoelaces to secure the sensor instead of using a strap

 .